niklasramo/eventti/README.md

 // -> foo 1
 // -> bar

-// Case #4: When the dedupe mode is set to "throw" an error is thrown. const emitter4 = new Emitter({ dedupe: 'throw' });
+// Case #4: When the idDedupeMode mode is set to "throw" an error is thrown. const emitter4 = new Emitter({ idDedupeMode: 'throw' });
 emitter4.on('a', () => console.log('foo 1'), 'foo');
 emitter4.on('a', () => console.log('bar'), 'bar');
 emitter4.on('a', () => console.log('foo 2'), 'foo'); // throws an error

-// Bonus tip: you can change the dedupe mode at any point after instantiaiting
+// Bonus tip: you can change the idDedupeMode mode at any point after
-// the emitter.
-Just directly set the mode via emitter's dedupe property. const emitter5 = new Emitter();
+// instantiaiting the emitter.
+Just directly set the mode via emitter's
+// idDedupeMode property.
+const emitter5 = new Emitter();
-emitter5.dedupe = 'throw';
+emitter5.idDedupeMode = 'throw';
 ```

 <h2><a id="api" href="#api" aria-hidden="true">#</a> Emitter API</h2>